 - using Windows Registry

-How to Change or Modify MS Word Startup folder using built-in Settings Panel?
+How to Change or Modify the MS Word Startup folder using the built-in Settings Panel?

 To change or modify the Startup folder of Microsoft Word, do the following steps:-

 Step 6.
-In the Open File Explorer window, select a folder you want to use as Word Startup and click the
+In the opened File Explorer window, select a folder you want to use as Word Startup and click the OK button.

 Now you have successfully changed the Word Startup path.
 However, you may need to move the data manually.